What are Labia Varicosities (Vulvar Varicosities)?

 However, in most cases, the condition does go away after giving birth.
 Ideally, you should start feeling better within six to eight weeks from the delivery time.
 Unfortunately, in some women, the dilated veins do not recover independently and need medical intervention to help fix the condition and get you back to your normal self.

 Most people understand that varicose veins can be found in the legs and feet.
 And while this is mostly true, they can also manifest in the vulva.
-This is generally why most women who develop from vulva varicosities don’t notice it until the condition begins to worsen.
+This is generally why most women who develop from vulvar varicosities don’t notice it until the condition begins to worsen.

 There are numerous veins supplying blood to and from the vulva.
 And since they all differ in size, there’s no sure way to tell if you’re developing pelvic varicosities.
 The impact may leave them moderately swollen from the varying size of the veins, especially in the smaller veins.
 Larger veins may get twisted and become painful over time.
 This further goes to assert the importance of consulting a healthcare professional if you’re uncertain.